Taste your way through the flavors of the winelands before an extraordinary adventure along the country's finest stretch of coast.

 A two-hour drive brings the tour to the Gamkaskloof ("the Hell") turn-off.
 Guests will marvel at the mountain vistas, the rock formations, the clear mountain air and the peculiar vegetation, ranging from fynbos to Karoo succulents, as they descend into the valley.
 The valley floor is covered by dense riverine shrubs, thorn trees and the spectacular "Klapperbos".
 At the bottom of the ravine, the road winds through the dense riverine bush, passing charming historical houses and stopping at the only kiosk and restaurant, until one reaches the Gamkas River crossing.
 This was the final home for a group of nomadic farmers who ended their wanderings in the valley.
 Originally 16 small farms were established in the area.
 Because they were enclosed by the mountains, they became totally self-dependent.
 They lived entirely off the produce of their farms, making their own clothes and indulging in their one luxury - a potent alcoholic beverage made from wild honey.
 In 1962 a torturous road was built, opening up this once-lost valley to the outside world.
 All of the original families have since left the valley and plans are in place to establish the area as a national park.
 We return to Oudtshoorn via Prince Albert and the Meiringspoort Pass.

 The tour visits a local ostrich farm.
-Thereafter we leave the Little Karoo, crossing the Outeniqua Mountains and arriving in the town of George.
+Thereafter we leave the Little Karoo, crossing the Outeniqua Mountains and arriving in the town of George, largest town in this part of the Garden Route.
 We then journey on to Knysna, an hour's drive from George on a route that offers some spectacular scenery.
 The afternoon will be spent exploring the town of Knysna with a sunset cruise on the John Benn, a luxury pleasure cruise, providing guests with an experience to be remembered.
 Enjoy stories of the legendary pilots and their exploits on a relaxing and comfortable cruise to the Knysna Heads.

 After breakfast, the tour makes its way to Plettenberg Bay, where a visit is made to Monkeyland and the Birds of Eden Sanctuary.
 Monkeyland is the world's first free-roaming multi-specie primate sanctuary.
 Its aim is to create awareness about the plight of primates.
 The Birds of Eden is the world's largest dome, spanning two hectares over a gorge of indigenous forest.
 The sanctuary hosts a mysterious ruin and a walk behind a waterfall.
 The sanctuary's dome has the ability to synthesize thunder and create short spells of rain which comes from an irrigation system in the dome structure.
 Roofed viewpoints in the gorge have been erected, allowing dry viewing during these brief rain storms.
 Like Monkeyland, Birds of Eden has its own canopy walk.
 The afternoon will be spent relaxing on one of the area's fine beaches.